 Psychological counselling will help a teen develop effective mechanisms for coping with problems.
 These will be of value long after adolescence has ended, when a person has to face many of the stresses routinely encountered during adulthood.

-Telephone counselling and suicide hotline services, available in most cities and regions, can be found in the telephone book.
+Information for telephone counselling and suicide hotline services, available in most cities and regions, can be found in the telephone book and online.
 They offer counselling for a crisis situation, and can provide the immediate support an adolescent may need to survive a low point.

 Another place to go during a crisis or in a suicidal state is the emergency ward of a hospital.
 Receiving the aid of trained professionals will help an adolescent deal with the emotional roller coaster that often leads to suicide.
 Short-term and long-term care can minimize the risk of committing suicide and help people find alternative solutions to coping with extreme distress.